South-33/University-Website/README_AI.md

 3.  **JavaScript Modifications:**
     - **DO NOT** add inline `<script>` blocks to HTML pages for navigation or other global features.
-    - All shared, interactive logic **must** be added to `js/main.js`.
+    - All global/shared logic **must** be added to `js/main.js`.
+    - Page-specific logic must be placed in a dedicated JS file and included only on the relevant page.

 4.  **Styling:**
     - **Theme Configuration (`js/theme.js`):** For site-wide style changes related to the Tailwind theme (e.g., changing the primary color, fonts), modify `js/theme.js`.
     - **Global Component Styles (`css/main.css`):** For custom styles applied to shared components across the site (e.g., header animations, dropdown menus), use the central stylesheet at `css/main.css`.
-    - **Inline Styles:** Avoid adding inline `<script>` or `<style>` blocks.
-All global styles have been centralized into `css/main.css` to ensure consistency and maintainability.
-Page-specific styles should be used sparingly and only if a component's style cannot be generalized..
+    - **Page-Specific Styles:** If a page requires unique styles, create a dedicated CSS file and include it **only** on that page.
+Avoid inline styles and keep global styles in `css/main.css`.